iter8-tools/iter8/mkdocs/docs/tutorials/istio/rollout-strategies/progressive.md

     ![Progressive traffic shift](../../../images/progressive.png)

-## Tutorials with progressive rollout
+## Tutorials with progressive traffic shift

-The [hybrid testing (quick start)](../../../getting-started/quick-start/knative/tutorial.md) and [the SLO validation](../testing-strategies/slovalidation.md) tutorials demonstrate progressive rollout.
+The [hybrid testing (quick start)](../../../getting-started/quick-start/knative/tutorial.md) and [the SLO validation](../testing-strategies/slovalidation.md) tutorials demonstrate progressive traffic shift.

 ## Specifying `weightObjRef`
 Iter8 uses the `weightObjRef` field in the experiment resource to get the current traffic split between versions and/or modify the traffic split.
 Ensure that this field is specified correctly for each version.
 The following example demonstrates how to specify `weightObjRef` in experiments.